Sticky buns that are heart-shaped to surprise your sweetheart, for Valentine’s day or just to eat yourself.

 How to make sticky buns with cinnamon

-Want to see how you can make this sticky buns with cinnamon sugar yourself?
+Want to see how you can make these sticky buns with cinnamon sugar yourself?
 Watch the instruction video below:

 I hope you also love this recipe.
-Have fun making the easy sticky buns recipe!
-Made a recipe tag @thetortillachannel on Instagram or PIN it on Pinterest and follow me.
+Have fun making the easy cinnamon rolls recipe!

 Make this Dutch treat called bolus, a sticky buns with cinnamon.
 It is similar the the cinnamon roll but in a heart shape and covered in cinnamon sugar

 - 250 grams of patent flour